mauritssilvis/types/README.md

 I then provide an [overview](#2-overview) of the data type and structure implementations that are currently available.
 Finally, I provide some [background information](#3-background) on the data types and structures I focus on in this project.

+The release history of this project is contained in the [changelog](CHANGELOG.md).

 ## 1. Aims

 My aims with this project are to: